zonemaster/zonemaster/docs/specifications/tests/Basic-TP/basic01.md

       *[CHILD_FOUND]*.
    3. Repeat the SOA query for the *Child Zone* to the remaining name servers for the parent zone.
-      1. If any server returns NXDOMAIN, NODATA or CNAME/DNAME, then output *[INCONSISTENT_DELEGATION]*.
+      1. If any server returns NXDOMAIN, NODATA or CNAME, then output *[INCONSISTENT_DELEGATION]*.
    4. Exit.